A student must successfully complete all of the following to be eligible for graduation from the University of Pittsburgh School of Law.

 - Experiential Learning (For the Class of 2019 and thereafter)

-Beginning with the Class of 2019 (i.e., students admitted to Pitt Law in the Fall 2016 term), the Professional Skills requirement will be replaced by a new Experiential Learning requirement.
-Each student must complete at least 6 credits of experiential courses that engage students in performance of the experiential skills generally regarded as necessary for effective and responsible participation in the legal profession.
-This requirement supercedes the Professional Skills requirement.
+Beginning with the Class of 2019 (i.e., students admitted to Pitt Law in the Fall 2016 term), each student must complete at least 6 credits of experiential courses that engage students in performance of the experiential skills generally regarded as necessary for effective and responsible participation in the legal profession.

 - International/Comparative Law requirement